At climate talks, the media message is a job for PR professionals

 Saudi Arabia, a major oil producer perennially accused of gumming up climate agreements, has hired French PR company Medeis to help with its communications.
 Medeis manages the Saudis' English-language website that highlights the kingdom's research and development of renewable and low-carbon technologies.

-The United Arab Emirates has hired APCO International, a company specialising in public safety communications, to shine a light on renewable energy investments.
+The United Arab Emirates has hired APCO International, a company specializing in public safety communications, to shine a light on renewable energy investments.

 And Brazil has employed Fleishman Hillard to offer interviews portraying it as a mediator in climate talks.